1. Blog

 16. Use one-inch margins on all sides of your letter.

-Include at least a one-inch margin on the left, right, top and bottom of your letter.
-Some designs include a “well,” a large margin on the left or right that contains your contact info, and this is also acceptable.
+Include at least a one-inch margin on the left, right, top, and bottom of your cover letter.
+Some designs include a “well” — a large margin on the left or right that contains your identifying info — and this is also acceptable.

-But if you’re having trouble fitting your letter onto one page, do not resort to using tiny margins, or your letter will look too jam-packed.
+But if you’re having trouble fitting your letter onto one page, do not resort to using tiny margins, or the page will look too jam-packed with text and instantly turn off the recipient.

 17. Align text left.

 Your text should be aligned left, not justified from margin to margin.
-Justified text is common in books and newspapers, but it gives letters a blocky look, and it sometimes spaces words out unnaturally.
+Justified text is common in books and newspapers, but it gives letters a blocky look, and it sometimes spaces out words and characters unnaturally.

 In text that’s aligned left – also known as “flush left” or “ragged right” – each line ends in a slightly different place (like the text you’re reading now).
 This gives the eye a break, introduces a bit of white space and makes it easier to navigate from one line to the next.